Academic dress of the University of Cambridge: Sub-fusc

-Sub-fusc means "of a dark/dusky colour", and refers to the clothes worn with full academic dress in Cambridge although the university officially does not use this term.
+Sub-fusc means "of a dark/dusky colour", and refers to the clothes worn with full academic dress in Cambridge although the University officially does not use this term.
 Generally, this involves a dark suit and white shirt, collar, bands and bow tie for men (who must also wear black socks), and a dark suit and white blouse for women.
 The rules for dress on graduation for women also specify that women's attire must have long sleeves.
 Although only male graduands are required to wear white ties and bands by a regulation, nothing prevents female graduands doing so too if they wear a properly collared shirt.

-In place of sub-fusc, members of Her Majesty's Forces have in the past been allowed to wear their service uniform, persons in holy orders their clerical dress, and national dress has been worn, together with the appropriate gown and hood.
+In place of sub-fusc, members of His Majesty's Armed Forces have in the past been allowed to wear their service uniform, persons in holy orders their clerical dress, and national dress has been worn, together with the appropriate gown and hood.
 Currently as of 2007, national dress is no longer accepted as an alternative to sub-fusc.
 The proctors have discretion to waive the part of the regulations concerning dark clothes and white tie on 'reasonable grounds'.

 Notably, the rules governing Cambridge sub-fusc are less detailed and less strict than those prevailing at Oxford.
-In particular, bands may be worn at Oxford only by high officers of the university and by doctors on certain occasions.
+In particular, bands may be worn at Oxford only by high officers of the University and by doctors on certain occasions.
 Some women are required to wear bands with a black tie (in practice a black velvet ribbon) while others holding certain offices are permitted the alternative of a white bow tie with their bands.
 At Cambridge, there are only strict sub-fusc rules in Statutes and Ordinances for graduation ceremonies, at which the rules are enforced strictly by the proctors.
 Persons who are incorrectly dressed may be prevented from graduating in person, and their Praelector or Presenter may be fined.

 Academic dress for officials of the University

 The Chancellor

-The chancellor of the university wears on ceremonial occasions a black silk gown with a long train, decorated with gold lace, similar to the gown of the Lord Chancellor.
+The Chancellor of the University wears on ceremonial occasions a black silk gown with a long train, decorated with gold lace, similar to the gown of the Lord Chancellor.

 Persons presenting for, or conferring, degrees

 The Vice-Chancellor (or his/her deputy) when conferring degrees, and presenters of graduands for higher doctorates (Doctor of Divinity, Doctor of Law, Doctor of Science, Doctor of Medical Science, Doctor of Letters, Doctor of Music), wear a scarlet cappa clausa, or "closed cope" of scarlet cloth with an ermine hood and trimmings, as shown in the image to the right.
 Cambridge is the only university in the world apart from the University of the South in America to retain the cappa clausa as part of its academic dress.

-College praelectors, and all other presenters, wear the academical dress of their highest Cambridge degree when presenting graduands.
+College Praelectors, and all other presenters, wear the academical dress of their highest Cambridge degree when presenting graduands.